tsarnet/rust-sdk/README.md

 # TSAR Client API

-This is the official TSAR Client API wrapper for rust.
+This is the official TSAR Client SDK for rust.

 ## Example Import